-- 15. We are not aware of any capital lease, material cooperative arrangement, or other business relationship between the County and Ernst & Young LLP or any other member firm of the global Ernst & Young organization - 16.
-We are not aware of any reason that Ernst & Young LLP would not be considered to be independent for purposes of the County's audit.
+- 13. We are not aware of any business relationship between the County and Ernst & Young LLP or any other member firm of the global Ernst & Young organization. - 14.
+We are not aware of any reason that Ernst & Young LLP would not be independent for purposes of the County's audit.